Seychellois nationality law

 Seychellois nationality law is regulated by the Constitution of Seychelles, as amended; the Citizenship Act, and its revisions; and various international agreements to which the country is a signatory.
 These laws determine who is, or is eligible to be, a national of Seychelles.
 The legal means to acquire nationality, formal legal membership in a nation, differ from the domestic relationship of rights and obligations between a national and the nation, known as citizenship.
 Nationality describes the relationship of an individual to the state under international law, whereas citizenship is the domestic relationship of an individual within the nation.

 In Britain and thus the Commonwealth of Nations, though the terms are often used synonymously outside of law, they are governed by different statutes and regulated by different authorities.
 Seychellois nationality is typically obtained under the principal of jus sanguinis, i.e. by birth in Seychelles or abroad to parents with Seychellois nationality.
 It can be granted to persons with an affiliation to the country, or to a permanent resident who has lived in the country for a given period of time through naturalisation or registration.

 Acquisition of nationality

-Nationality can be acquired in Seychelles at birth or later in life through naturalisation or registration.
+Nationality can be acquired in the Seychelles at birth or later in life through naturalisation or registration.
 Naturalisation typically applies to a spouse or a child who is processed with a parent's application; whereas, registration is required for people whose parents were born in Seychelles, or those with special skill or circumstances including investors, students and skilled prioritized workers.

 By birth

-Children born in Seychelles to at least one parent who is Seychellois acquire nationality at birth.
+Children born in the Seychelles to at least one parent who is Seychellois acquire nationality at birth.